wled-wiring/wled-wiring.github.io/README.md

 Here is a short description of how to do a PR:

 ## Preconditions:
-1)	To authenticate on Github, you will need to install [github cli]( https://docs.github.com/de/get-started/git-basics/caching-your-github-credentials-in-git) and run `gh auth login`.
+1)	To authenticate on GitHub, you will need to install [github cli]( https://docs.github.com/de/get-started/git-basics/caching-your-github-credentials-in-git) and run `gh auth login`.
 2)	Install git (for example [git for windows](https://github.com/git-for-windows/git/releases/tag/v2.49.0.windows.1))

 ## PR process